tildearrow/furnace/papers/newIns.md

   - 1/3/2/4 (internal order) for OPN, OPM, OPZ and OPL 4-op
   - 1/2/?/? (? = unused) for OPL 2-op and OPLL

+- the bits for res and T were FMS2 before version 251. this is now:
+  - T: OPZ tremolo LFO selector
+  - res: reserved
+- `SEL` was AMS2 before version 251. this is now a 2-bit FMS/AMS OPZ LFO selector.
+  - the upper bit selects the LFO for FMS.
+  - the lower bit selects the LFO for AMS.
+- to convert, use the greatest value for each FMS/AMS option and select respective LFOs.

 ```
 size | description
 -----|------------------------------------